bliitzkrieg/cleverr/README.md

 $ bower install
 ```

--Open two terminal tabs and run one of these command in each
+- Open two terminal tabs and run one of these command in each

 ```bash
 $ ionic serve